-MAJOR: 87 credits including courses in physics, mathematics, computer science, and meteorology.
+MAJOR: 86 credits including courses in astronomy, physics, mathematics, and computer science.
 Students completing the major will also qualify for a minor in physics.

-MINOR: The astronomy minor is available to all students and requires 24-26 credits, including courses in physics, mathematics, and meteorology, plus any prerequisites for the required courses.
+MINOR: The astronomy minor is available to all students and requires 24-27 credits, including courses in physics and mathematics, plus any prerequisites for the required courses.